ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Cloud vs. Data Center vs. Basement: The Programmers’ Self Hosting Delusion With The Cloud - <a href="https://medium.com/@jankammerath/cloud-vs-data-center-vs-basement-the-programmers-self-hosting-delusion-with-the-cloud-2274dc3ccb58" target="_blank" rel="noopener noreferrer">link</a></h3>
+Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jan Kammerath`**
+✍️ **posted by `Joost Klitsie`**

-<blockquote>AWS is now 18 years old and Google’s first cloud compute service, App Engine, was released 16 years old.
-One might think that cloud…</blockquote>
+<blockquote>Ask not what you can do for your compiler, ask what your compiler can do for you.
+In this article I will show what Kotlin tools actually…</blockquote>

 <h3>2.
-Google Disturbs the Python Community?!
-Core Developers Forced to Leave After 30 Years… - <a href="https://medium.com/stackademic/google-disturbs-the-python-community-core-developers-forced-to-leave-after-30-years-79c3a968667a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dylan Cooper`**

-<blockquote>01 Chaos in the Python Community After Core Developer Suspended</blockquote>

-<h3>3.
 I used OpenAI’s o1 model to develop a trading strategy.
 It is DESTROYING the market - <a href="https://medium.com/datadriveninvestor/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Austin Starks`**

 <blockquote>It literally took one try.
 I was shocked.</blockquote>

+<h3>3.
+5 Amazing Plugins for an Eye-Catching Visual Studio Code UI - <a href="https://medium.com/towards-data-science/5-amazing-plugins-for-an-eye-catching-visual-studio-code-ui-ebce393a5e8c" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vyacheslav Efimov`**

+<blockquote>Make your code shine by transforming the IDE into a stunning coding environment</blockquote>

 <h3>4.
-Becoming a Laser-focused Software Engineer - <a href="https://medium.com/@tsecretdeveloper/becoming-a-laser-focused-software-engineer-61b0430babbc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google Disturbs the Python Community?!
+Core Developers Forced to Leave After 30 Years… - <a href="https://medium.com/stackademic/google-disturbs-the-python-community-core-developers-forced-to-leave-after-30-years-79c3a968667a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Secret Developer`**
+✍️ **posted by `Dylan Cooper`**

-<blockquote>Code all the things</blockquote>
+<blockquote>01 Chaos in the Python Community After Core Developer Suspended</blockquote>

 <h3>5.
-On data structures: lists - <a href="https://medium.com/@raduzaharia/on-data-structures-lists-3dc856be1c9a" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Slow, Painful Death Of Agile and Jira - <a href="https://medium.com/entrepreneur-s-handbook/the-slow-painful-death-of-agile-and-jira-c8de04e4269a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Radu Zaharia`**
+✍️ **posted by `Joe Procopio`**

-<blockquote>Last time we started talking about data structures, and we took a quick look at the ones we will examine in this article series.
-Now, every…</blockquote>
+<blockquote>Agile has stopped being agile, so it’s time for Agile to go and take Jira with it</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>